Moychay

 Login or sign up to leave a comment.

 The dry leaf was woodsy, nutty with charcoal notes.
-The steeps were extremely floral, extremely fruit and fresh and had long lasting finishes.
+The steeps were extremely floral (orchids and chrysanthemum), extremely fruit and fresh and had long lasting finishes.
+There were hints of citrus, orchid and roasted cashews present in the steeps which made this experience ever so pleasant.
+Also small hints of milkiness, raisins and leatheriness add more complexity to this amazing tea.
 I used the Chaozhou gongfu brewing method with a Chaozhou teapot as brewing vessel to brew this particular tea.

-Flavors: Charcoal, Floral, Flowers, Fruity, Orchid, Roasted Nuts, Woody
+Flavors: Cashew, Charcoal, Chrysanthemum, Citrus, Floral, Flowers, Fruity, Leather, Milky, Orchid, Raisins, Roasted Nuts, Woody

 Preparation